| The key to stress-free reporting is to plan and prepare in

 422/5 = 84.4.
 84.4 is rounded to 84, so the student's

 average in Algebra I is B with 84 being the percent.
+Those reporting annually will be asked for each semester's

+letter grade and percent.
 If the course is complete, check the box.
 If it is not,

 such as it is the first semester and the course is a yearly

+course, do not check the box.
 Need to leave us a note or need additional space for other

 courses, feel free to use the back of the form or print an

+additional form.
 High school students requesting credit for non-traditional

 courses (driver's ed, band, sports, piano classes, etc.) should